Flexible data collection

 The Merlin photon counting detector system with Medipix3 ASIC packs a lot in for its size.
-With a vast range of applications, Merlin is a high performance X-Ray imaging detector that requires no additional cooling system and, being around the size of a mobile phone, is easily installed into small spaces.
+With a vast range of applications, Merlin is a high performance X-Ray imaging detector that requires no additional cooling system, and being around the size of a mobile phone, is easily installed into small spaces.
 The system is supplied with a LabView GUI to get you up and running quickly while TANGO and EPICS drivers have been written to allow you to integrate it into your system.

 Key Features & Benefits

-- Photon Counting Eliminating Dark Noise
+- Photon Counting – Zero Dark Noise

-- Zero Dead Time Between Franmes
+- No Dead Time Between Frames

 - Spectroscopic Imaging